edibella/Qspace_Deep_Learning/README.md

 # Qspace Deep Learning

-Implementation codes for "Jointly estimating parametric maps of multiple diffusion models"
+This repository provides implementation codes for "Jointly estimating parametric maps of multiple diffusion models from nndersampled q-space data: A comparison of three deep learning approaches."